Bob Schmetterer: Author and speaker

-Post Retirement
+Post-retirement

 Schmetterer retired from his advertising career in 2004.
 In 2007 he volunteered his talents at the Ocean Reef Club in Key Largo.
 He was asked to Chair the Marketing Committee and upgrade their marketing efforts.
-He revamped the advertising and marketing processes and created an Ocean Reef Magazine which was given to interested new members.
+Schmetterer revamped the advertising and marketing processes and created an Ocean Reef Magazine which was given to interested new members.
 Like he did years ago for Volvo (Drive Safely) he penned the Clubs brand, "A Unique Way of Life".
 In 2009 he was asked to join the Executive Board and became Chairman of the Board in 2015.
 His retirement from the board in 2019, makes him the longest serving director in the history of the Ocean Reef Club.

 Later that same year, New York Yacht Club Commodore Christopher Culver asked him to Chair the Clubs Communications Committee.
 "We were looking to create a significant change in our communications capabilities and we needed a member to lead..." he said.
 He updated and transformed all elements of communications within two years.
 But his most significant addition was the establishment of "The Virtual Clubhouse" that kept the Club engaged with its members during Covid.
 Schmetterer created events, using new technologies and live broadcasts to keep members engaged remotely.
 Because of his transformational leadership, he was awarded the New York Yacht Club Metal in 2021...the highest honor that can be given to a New York Yacht Club member.
 Other recipients of the medal include Ted Turner, Dennis Conner and Gary Jobson.
 Schmetterer is one of only 25 recipients in the history of the New York Yacht Club to be so honored.

-Personal
+Personal life and death

 Shortly after high school he married Tara Deppert with whom he had two sons.
-Schmetterer has one granddaughter.
+Schmetterer had one granddaughter.
 He has been married to Stacy Chiarello Schmetterer since 1987.
-Together they pursue philanthropic interests in the arts, education, animals, nature, and the sea.
-The two are also long-time yacht enthusiasts.
-He has had many yachts including an 80-foot Marlow Explorer named Blue Moon.
-His present fleet includes a 2012 51-foot Dettling - "Fandango", a vintage Hinkley picnic boat built in 1997- "Cavalier" (one of only three built without a jet engine), a 22-foot Pulsifer Hampton wooden launch - "Summer Moon" built in 2000, and a Haven 12.5 - "Moon Shadow", 16-foot cold- molded wooden sailboat also built in Maine in 2000, and a 1966 13-foot fully restored Boston Whaler which he shares with one of his sons.
-Each spring and fall since 2006 Schmetterer and his wife cruise the east coast between Maine and Key Largo stopping at their home on Marthas Vineyard.
+Together they pursued philanthropic interests in the arts, education, animals, nature and the sea.
+The two were also long-time yacht enthusiasts.
+He had many yachts, including an 80-foot Marlow Explorer named Blue Moon.
+His fleet included a 2012 51-foot Dettling - "Fandango", a vintage Hinkley picnic boat built in 1997- "Cavalier" (one of only three built without a jet engine), a 22-foot Pulsifer Hampton wooden launch - "Summer Moon" built in 2000, and a Haven 12.5 - "Moon Shadow", 16-foot cold- molded wooden sailboat also built in Maine in 2000, and a 1966 13-foot fully restored Boston Whaler which he shares with one of his sons.
+Each spring and fall from 2006 Schmetterer and his wife cruised the east coast between Maine and Key Largo, stopping at their home on Marthas Vineyard.

+Schmetterer died in March 2026, at the age of 82.